afkratz/ChavezCRISPRa/README.md

 The code for this step is found in `scripts/make_supp_tables`, and can be run in the following steps:

 1) prescreen scripts, ordered from prescreen_1 to prescreen_4.
-These process the data relating to our manual screen of 231 domains fused to dCas9.
+These process the data relating to our manual screen of 230 domains fused to dCas9.

 2) screen scripts, ordered from screen_1 to screen_9.
 These download the NGS reads from SRA, extract barcodes from them, and score screen members.

 The second section, contained in `scripts/generate_figures`, converts the outputs from the first step into the source data tables for figures 2-5, formatted as submitted.
-For each of these files, there is one script in generate_figures which generates each Source Data Figure excel sheet.
+There is one script in generate_figures which generates each Source Data Figure excel sheet.

 ### Requirements